 - A statement explaining the reasons for requesting transfer;

-- Official transcript of all prior law school work either directly to the law school or to the CAS;
+- Official transcript of all prior law school work, sent to the LSAC or to the law school directly;

-- A letter of good academic standing from the appropriate law school official, which includes the applicant’s class standing;
+- A letter of good academic standing from the Dean of the law school;

-- Upon acceptance, and prior to registration, an official transcript for all undergraduate, graduate, or professional study undertaken, must be forwarded directly to the Office of Admission.
+- Upon acceptance, and prior to registration, an official transcript for all undergraduate, graduate, or professional study undertaken, must be forwarded directly from the school to the Office of Admissions.

 The Office of Admissions prefers and recommends the use of the Law School Assembly Service (LSAC) for application and document processing.
 Students who are unable to utilize the LSAC service may submit their downloaded application and documents electronically or via mail.
 Regardless of submission method, all applicants are considered equally based upon their application materials.